 1. Clean up the Coastline and Volunteer at Your Local Wildlife Refuge

 Become a steward of healthy habitat through the Center for Alaskan Coastal Studies' Kachemak Bay CoastWalk.
 Volunteers adopt a section of coastline in Kachemak Bay and visit annually each fall to survey changes, collect data, and clean up beach litter and marine debris.
 CACS is a non-profit, education organization based in Homer, Alaska and has been running this unique program since 1984.
-Gather your friends and family and head to the coast for a nice walk on the beach, and the chance to contribute to an important legacy of stewardship in Kachemak Bay.
+Recruit your household and head to the coast for a nice walk on the beach, and the chance to contribute to an important legacy of stewardship in Kachemak Bay.

 Volunteering at the Wynn Nature Center in Homer, Alaska is a fantastic way to get involved this summer.
 Volunteers can help out with trail work, cabin maintenance, leading tours and community gardening.
 The center was a former homestead, and has a network of scenic trails on a small section of their 140 acres of land.
 Another part of the property is managed as a wildlife refuge and is a migration corridor for moose and black bears.
 If you are interested in volunteering for the Center for Alaskan Coastal Studies, stop by their office on Smokey Bay Way in Homer and fill out a volunteer form.